 Head of Department: Mr K. Ali

 The main aim is to develop the students understanding of current and emerging technologies and how they work and apply this knowledge and understanding in a range of contexts.
-The student will develop computer programs to solve problems, develop the skills to work collaboratively, evaluate the effectiveness of computer programs/ solutions and investigate what impact the use of computer technology has in society.
+The student will develop computer programmes to solve problems, develop the skills to work collaboratively, evaluate the effectiveness of computer programmes / solutions and investigate what impact the use of computer technology has in society.
 Computer Science prepares young people for a world that doesn't yet exist, involving technologies that have not yet been invented, and that present technical and ethical challenges of which we are not yet aware.
 We live in a digitised, computerised, programmable world, and to make sense of it, we need Computer Science.
 Computing has an immense impact on modern life.

 There are many different labels for Computing but, ultimately, the discipline encompasses Computer Science, ICT and Digital Literacy.
 All of these are important skills for young people to be in our constantly evolving and ever technologically-developing world.
 The computing curriculum at Laureate Academy has been organised in a cumulative manner: from KS3 onwards we help students to develop a wide range of foundational skills which are honed and refined before they choose to specialise further from KS4.